natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 [commit](https://github.com/jechter/RecklessDrivin/commit/12b3ca40ea840d53906002131bb0416d63f42955)
 that introduced the file is titled "resource fork".
 The project's readme says:

-> "To be able to upload this to git... the resource forks of the rsrc files have
+> To be able to upload this to git... the resource forks of the rsrc files have
-> been moved to the data fork."
+> been moved to the data fork.

 Until this point I hadn't ever heard of resource or data forks, so I turned to Wikipedia and archived Macintosh articles to learn more.